fieldtrip/website/workshop/tuebingen13.md

 have installed.
 Furthermore, the tutorial data does not have to be downloaded but will also be distributed on the USB stick.

-1. Copy the complete Tuebingen directory from the USB stick to your computer
+1. Copy the complete Tübingen directory from the USB stick to your computer
 2. Unzip the fieldtrip-xxxxxxxx.zip file.
 3. Unzip the "data.zip" and "spm atlas.zip" file, you should place the contents in the tutorial directory.